·

 Ben and I were in Pentagon City (Blue train line at the bottom of the map).
 We wanted to go to Clarendon (Orange or Gray trains on the left of the map).
 First, we took the Blue train from Pentagon City to Rosslyn and switched trains to take the Orange train to Clarendon.
 We did NOT leave the station between trains, just moved from the blue platform we left to the orange platform we needed.
 In Clarendon, we paid only one fare as we exited the station.

-5. Leave the metro station
+Leave the metro station

+When you arrive at your destination, leave the station the same way you came in by placing your SmarTrip card on the circle at the turnstiles.
 The DC Metro automatically calculates your fare and deducts it from the balance on your card.
 There’s a small LED screen that shows your balance as you pay.

 If you have any trouble, the station attendant can help.

+On our last trip, when my son put his card on the circle, it didn’t read for some reason.
 We went to the station attendant’s window and he double-checked that we had sufficient fare on the card.
 He walked our son through, using a different turnstile.
 (Maybe we could just have tried that, but we didn’t want it to eat up all our credits)

 DC Metro pros, do you have any tips to add?

-Guide to Using the DC Metro with kids
+How to use DC Metro with kids

 If you don’t normally use public transportation and subways, it might seem a little intimidating to use a subway with kids.